Ferrari

 1991 Ferrari 348

 CarHunch analysed 148 real MOT records for the 1991 Ferrari 348.
-This breakdown of actual test outcomes — pass rates, defect profiles, mileage data — isn't published anywhere else.
+Real test outcomes — pass rates, defect profiles, mileage data — from verified DVLA records.
+Updated as new MOTs are recorded.

 89.3%